balderdashy/sails-docs/contributing/contributing-to-the-documentation.md

-# Contributing to the Documentation
+# Contributing to the documentation
 The official documentation on the Sails website is compiled from markdown files in the [sails-docs](https://github.com/balderdashy/sails-docs) repo.
 Please send a pull request to the **master** branch with corrections/additions and they'll be double-checked and merged as soon as possible.

 We are open to suggestions about the process we're using to manage our documentation, and to work with the community in general.
 Please post to the Google Group with your ideas- or if you're interested in helping directly, contact @fancydoilies, @rudeboot, or @mikermcneil on Twitter.